What makes someone irresistible?

 Irresistibility can be confusing and doesn’t get any easier as you age and move into business!

-Ask someone at a networking event to tell you about themselves, they may fumble a little bit but generally they can get the words out.
+Ask someone at a networking event to tell you about themselves, they may fumble a little bit but

 Ask someone to write about themselves for their website, and suddenly the need to defrost the refrigerator or watch a few thousand cat videos can become overwhelming.
 They may throw random words together on a page … but the result is just “Meh”.